eternitybro/mathler/README.md

 # Mathler

-Mathler is a mathematical puzzle game inspired by Wordle.
+Mathler is a mathematical puzzle game inspired by Wordle built in NextJS.
 Players attempt to guess a hidden mathematical equation that equals a given target number within a limited number of tries.

 ## Features